proxima-k/pygame-snake/README.md

 ### Steps to run the game through application
 1. Extract the Hisssss.zip folder to anywhere you'd like.
 (Extract in a new directory is recommended)
+    - The folder contains the game application and data for the game to work.
-2. Run the SneakySnake.exe application.
+3. Run the SneakySnake.exe application.
 (Make sure the data folder is in the same directory as the application)
-3. Enjoy!
+4. Enjoy!
 </br>

 # Additional notes